ScripterSugar/passive-promise/readme.md

 `yarn add passive-promise`

-The library exported with esnext module syntax.
+The library supports pure ESM only and not exported as commonJS module syntax.

 ## Usage Examples